-March is Women’s History Month, and we’re celebrating the women who have contributed to Salem’s history over the years.
-This year, 2018, we live in a Salem that has a woman at the helm, Mayor Kim Driscoll.
+Plenty of remarkable women have contributed to Salem’s history over the years.
+This year, 2021, we live in a Salem that has a woman at the helm, Mayor Kim Driscoll.

 Here are four women in Salem’s history whose stories we tell often: